c2lang/c2compiler/INSTALL.md

 make install
 ```

-Or if you want to build with Ninja replace 'Unix makefiles' with 'Ninja'
+Or if you want to build with Ninja replace 'Unix Makefiles' with 'Ninja'

 ### OS X (Yosemite/El Capitan) (after building LLVM/Clang)